 Your cat’s appetite and digestive system has adjusted to a specific food, so we ask our clients to bring the food and treats that it is used to.
 We adhere to the diet and feeding routine you’ve established.
 We do, however, keep a variety of kibbles and wet food in stock, including Wellness, Orijen, Science Diet, Newman’s Own, Friskies, and 9Lives.

-Our NE Tabor location has two large, secure, outdoor cautious for your cat to privately enjoy – we do not mix cats from different households.
+Our facilities have large, secure, outdoor cautious for your cat to privately enjoy – we do not mix cats from different households.
 Our catio is raised off the ground, and is roofed, so cats can enjoy the outdoors even when it’s raining.

-Our NE Tabor location also has a Special Boarding room with access to a large, private catio, just for your cat’s enjoyment.
-This room also has a private view of a 150 gallon fish tank.
-Ask us for availability!
+Our locations also have a Special Boarding room with access to a large, private catio, just for your cat’s enjoyment.

 My cat has occasional “litter box” issues, particularly in strange places.
 How do you accommodate that?